Procedure

 Create Stored Procedure

-This interface allows you to create and manage stored procedures using AI assistance.
-You can define the procedure name, parameters, return type, and generate the procedure code automatically.
+The Create Stored Procedure feature enables you to create and manage stored procedures with the help of AI.
+You can define the procedure name, parameters, return type, and automatically generate the procedure code.

 Interface Overview